 Studied anatomy in a classroom setting, in 2014.
 Failed miserably but learned a lot.
 Study independently, and often.
 I am spending the summer of 2018 soaking up my anatomy & physiology tome, for a fall plan, TBA.

 Took a sequencing workshop from Theresa Elliott.
 This is when I first started pondering a teacher-training, and was using the event to scout her studio.

 Interviewed Seane Corn, instructor and co-founder of Off the Mat, Into the World.
 I sat in on two days of her yoga teacher-training, as part of the interview.
 She invited me to take part, during the “get up and teach” section of the class.
 So, my very first experience as a yoga instructor was in front of Seane Corn.
 Wow.
 It was kind of thrilling.

-Interviewed Krishna Das, over the phone, for New Age Retailer magazine, in Bellingham.
+Interviewed Krishna Das, over the phone, for New Age Retailer magazine, when it was in Bellingham.
 It was a lovely interview.
 He’s just as joyful as you think he is.

 1998 to Now

 I have taken countless classes, all over the West Coast — Vinyasa, Iyengar, Restorative, Yin.
 In gyms, in studios, living rooms, and one barn.
 I miss the barn.
 I have practiced at bus stops, in cubicles, meeting rooms, hotel rooms, a breakroom at a daily newspaper, and on my front porch.